anikarazz/anikarazz/README.md

 💻 **Data Engineering Analyst Intern @ Accenture**
 🌟 Interested in **Data and Cloud Solutions**

-I’m passionate about using data and AI to bridge the gap between technical solutions and business impact, whether I'm **building predictive models**, **creating interactive dashboards**, or **deploying cloud solutions**.
+I’m passionate about using data and AI to bridge the gap between technical solutions and business impact, whether I'm **building predictive models**, **creating interactive dashboards**, or **deploying cloud-native technologies**

-I’m currently diving deeper into ML model and data pipeline development, and I’m looking for full-time job opportunities and projects where I can grow my skills, learn from industry mentors, and make meaningful contributions!

 ---